 Bob showed me if I must land on my face, there’s a safe way to land on my face.
 Ditto if I were to land on my side or my toosh.

-Bob’s goal: to remove my fear of falling – so when I finally was up on the windsurf, I’d feel safer to move freely – and thereby take more risks and have more fun.
+He wanted to remove my fear of falling – so when I finally was up on the windsurf, I’d feel safer to move freely – and thereby take more risks and have more fun.

 Think about it.
 When you know in your heart that no matter what happens, you’re the type of person who knows how to land safely, then you’re more likely to take more soul-nourishing risks and have more fun.

-- Take some time to write up a list of amazing qualities you know you have – so as to bolster your self-confidence to ride the waves of life – and to boost your self-assurance that no matter what happens, you’ll fall down safely.
+- Take some time to write up a list of all your amazing qualities – so you bolster up your self-confidence to ride the waves of life – and boost your self-assurance that no matter what happens, you’ll fall down safely.

 - If you start to feel fear, simply remind yourself about that statistic: 80% of fears are simply imaginary – and never happen for people!

 - Next, think about that worst case scenario!
 What would you do if – by some bizarre chance – that teeny tiny 20% possibility of bad stuff happening…. actually does happen?

 - Write down a few ways you’d handle things if something does go awry – so you feel prepared.
 Plus by writing down a proactive survival strategy, you further remind yourself that you have what it takes to land safely!

 The good news: